Mike Danzi: Biography

 Danzi was the son of Italian immigrants.
 His father, Domenico Danzi, arrived in the United States in 1892.
 Michael was born several years later in New York City.

 Danzi played violin early in his career, including as the leader of an early jazz group called the Red Devils Jazz Band.
 In 1921, he switched to playing banjo and worked as a vaudeville performer.
 From 1917-1924 he also performed extensively within nightclubs, hotels, dance halls, movie theaters, hotels and at Coney island.

 As a member of Wilbur Sweatman's orchestra in 1924, he played alongside Duke Ellington.
 Later that year he began playing the banjo with Alex Hyde's Romance Rhythm Orchestra, which toured Europe in 1924-1925.

 While performing in Berlin during 1925, he emerged with the Hyde's Original New York Jazz Orchestra playing banjo and clarinet in an on-screen performance within the silent film "Variete" which was directed by E. A. Dupont and featured the music of Erno Rapee.
 This was the first of several films in which Danzi would perform while concertizing in Germany.
 In addition he appeared in Berlin's Luna Park and at the Esplanade Hotel near Potsdamer Plaz for the boxer Jack Dempsey.
 Soon after his arrival in Germany, he was also introduced to the bandleader Eric Borchard and an English saxophonist named Billy Bartholomew during a visit to a cellar cabaret in Hamburg while traveling to Munich.
 Danzi gladly joined them both in a performance which lasted until midnight.

 Instead of returning to the United States with the Hyde's band however, Danzi remained in Germany for the next fourteen years, playing with Bernard Etté, Harry Revel, Erno Rapee and Dajos Béla.
 In addition, he concertized with his own group, The Virginians, which he founded in 1929 and was formally led by Teddy Kline.
 From 1924-1939 he appeared as a free-lancer with several jazz bands while performing in hotels, radio stations, theaters, cabarets and film studios.
-During this time, he also collaborated with the English Jazz trumpeter Howard McFarlene as a member of the Marek Weber Orchestra in performances at the landmark Adlon Hotel in 1926.
+During this time, he also collaborated with the English Jazz trumpeter Howard McFarlane as a member of the Marek Weber Orchestra in performances at the landmark Adlon Hotel in 1926.
 Later in 1929, he collaborated with Mischa Spoliansky's orchestra in the musical revue Zwei Krawatten.
 While contributing to an early production of Kurt Weill's Aufstiegund Fall der Stadt Mahagonny, Danzi was also praised by the composer for his unique ability to interpret and perform the chords featured in the score exactly as written.
 Weill noted that most banjo players claimed that the part was not really written for the banjo at all!